Referrals to Children

 The team that the school works with is called The Salford Safeguarding Children's Board (SSCB).
 When a child makes a disclosure to a member of staff, the procedure in the Child Protection Policy is followed.
 Depending on the nature of the disclosure might mean that the school then contacts the SSCB.

 We thought it might be helpful to outline in a little more detail what happens in this situation and what the school’s responsibilities are, as we understand that such referrals can be confusing or upsetting for families.

 The Referral Process:

 - A member of staff may notice something about a child or a child may tell them something that causes them concern.
-The adult will refer this to the Safe Guarding Lead (Mr M. Foster or Mr D. Foster) but, following good practice, will not question the child in detail or talk to the family about the disclosure.
+The adult will refer this to the Designated Safeguarding Lead but, following good practice, will not question the child in detail or talk to the family about the disclosure.
 They also will treat this matter with the appropriate level of confidentiality.

-- The Safe Guarding Lead will then decide if the matter should be referred to the SSCB for advice and guidance.
+- The Designated Safeguarding Lead will then decide if the matter should be referred to the SSCB for advice and guidance.
 It is the school’s duty to do so and following best practice advice, we will refer most disclosures as we are not in a position to judge their seriousness or importance but our role is to refer to the experts.